Paul L. Wagner

 Paul L. Wagner (September 19, 1897 – September 10, 1991) was an American politician from Pennsylvania.

-Wagner born in Tamaqua, Schuylkill County, Pennsylvania, September 19, 1897 and died in Coaldale, Pennsylvania, September 10, 1991.
-He served two non-consecutive terms in the Pennsylvania House of Representatives, beginning in 1939 to 1944.
-He was then elected to the Pennsylvania State Senate from 1945 and served until 1964.

-Background
+Early life and education

-Paul Wagner was the son of Samuel Paul Wagner (1872–1944) and Emma Elizabeth Fox (1874–1939).
-His father was a traveling salesman.
-His father died days after his initial election to the Pennsylvania State Senate.
+Wagner born in Tamaqua, Pennsylvania, on September 19, 1897, the son of Samuel Paul Wagner (1872–1944) and Emma Elizabeth Fox (1874–1939).
+His father was a traveling salesman who died several days after Wagner's election to the Pennsylvania State Senate.

 Wagner graduated from Tamaqua High School in 1915.
 He then graduated from the Alexander Hamilton Institute.

+Career

-He worked in various businesses including as district sales manager for Bastian Brothers Company and Jostens, Inc. (jewelers), seemingly following in his father’s footsteps as a salesman, but also as the city editor and in the sports department for the Tamaqua Evening Courier newspaper.
+He worked in various businesses including as district sales manager for Bastian Brothers Company and Jostens, following in his father’s footsteps as a salesman.
+He also was the city editor and a reporter in the sports department for the Tamaqua Evening Courier newspaper.

 Political career

-He was first elected as a Republican to the Pennsylvania House of Representatives (for Schuylkill County) for the 1939 term and served one term.
+Wagner was first elected as a Republican to the Pennsylvania House of Representatives for Schuylkill County for the 1939 term and served one term.
 He served on the Committee to Investigate Manner of Conducting Civil Service Examinations (1939–1940).
-He was unsuccessful in his campaign for re-election to the House in 1940.
-However he continued to work in the House as a Speaker’s appointee to the Committee to Investigate Unemployment Compensation Civil Service (1941–1942).
-He was then re-elected to the House for the 1943 term.
+He was unsuccessful in his campaign for re-election to the Pennsylvania State House in 1940.
+However, from 1941 to 1942, he continued to work in the House as a Speaker’s appointee to the Committee to Investigate Unemployment Compensation Civil Service.

-He was initially elected to the Pennsylvania State Senate in 1945 and served twenty consecutive years until 1964, when he retired.
-While in the Senate he served on the following:
+He was elected to the Pennsylvania State House for the 1943 term.
+He was then elected to the Pennsylvania State Senate, where he served for twenty years until 1964.
+While in the Pennsylvania State Senate, he served on the following committees and commissions: